mlflow/mlflow/CONTRIBUTING.rst

 Note: Certain model tests are not well-isolated (can result in OOMs when run in the same Python process), so simply invoking ``pytest`` or ``pytest tests`` may not work.
 If you'd like to run multiple model tests, we recommend doing so via separate ``pytest`` invocations, e.g.
-``pytest --verbose tests/sklearn --large && pytest --verbose tests/tensorflow --large``
+``pytest tests/sklearn --large && pytest tests/tensorflow --large``

 If opening a PR that changes or adds new APIs, please update or add Python documentation as described in `Writing Docs`_ and commit the docs to your PR branch.